-In spite of having widespread twists, the shape of the tree is very much balanced and this is the main reason why this is being planted in groups in the avenues very frequently.
-Generally, it grows till the height of 27 m and it has the characteristics of being very tough and having long spreading branches.
-The bark of the tree is dark grey in colour and bear horizontal weals.
-The trunk normally branches quite low down.
+In spite of having widespread twists, the shape of the tree is very much balanced and this is the main reason why this is being planted in groups frequently.
+Generally, it grows till the height of 27 metres and it has the characteristics of being very tough and having long spreading branches.
+The bark of the tree is dark grey in colour and bear horizontal weal.
 It is a suitable tree to be grown as host for ornamental epiphytes.
 The green cover remains dotted all over with pink and white colours during the period starting from the month of March to May and also towards the end of the year.
 Usually only a few flowers can be found during the rest of the year.
 The flowers of the tree appear like encircled and silken bunches.
-However, each flower stalk bears one central and a surrounding crown of florets that goes up to twenty in number.
+However, each flower stalk bears one central and a surrounding crown of florets that goes up to 20 in number.
 The flowers have a tube-shaped calyx and a little, yellow-lobed, cherry trumpet.
-The half pink and half white bunches of long stamens stick out from each flower.
+The half pink and half white bunch of long stamens stick out from each flower.

 |